maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="data-read-and-restore"></a>
 ## `DATA`, `READ` and `RESTORE`

-`DATA`, `READ` and `RESTORE` statements are used to store multiple constants in the program source code.
+`DATA`, `READ` and `RESTORE` statements are used to store and process multiple constants in the program source code.

 Early versions of Dartmouth BASIC lacked the ability to work with data files, which made it difficult to store data for use in a program.
 While one could implement this using multiple assignment statements, this made the code lengthy and difficult to understand.
 To solve this problem, the `DATA` statement was introduced, which allows constant values to be stored in a compact format.
 The `READ` statement retrieves these values and `RESTORE` resets the `READ`.

 <a name="data-concon"></a>
 ### `DATA` *con*[,*con*...]

 `DATA` is followed by a comma-separated list of constants, either strings or numbers.
 There can be any number of `DATA` statements in a program and any number of values per statement, up to the maximum line length on that platform.
-On curiosity of the syntax is that string values do not require quote delimiters, unless the string contains a comma.
+One curiosity of the syntax is that string values do not require quote delimiters, unless the string contains a comma.

 <a name="read-varvar"></a>
 ### `READ` *var*[,*var*...]